 Kill Switch: We like switches.
 You should too.

 If it weren’t for their slow speeds, BulletVPN could be the perfect VPN for torrenting.
-They provide secure P2P connections, support torrenting, and a kill switch.
+They provide secure P2P connections, supports torrenting, and comes with a kill switch.
 Having a kill switch is really handy not just for users who torrent but also to those who want to remain anonymous on the web at all times.

 Product Interface: Straightforward stuff.